possibilities/next-github-auth/readme.md

 1. Wrap private pages with `PrivatePage` decorator

-    Any Next.js "page" that should only be accessible to authenticated users should be wrapped with the `PrivatePage` decorator, e.g.:
+    Any Next.js page that should only be accessible to authenticated users should be wrapped with the `PrivatePage` decorator, e.g.:

     ```
     import { PrivatePage } from 'next-github-auth'